xurizaemon/org.civicrm.contrib.anonymize/README.md

 ## Installation

-There's no release yet, which means you need to clone the git repo and then run `composer install`.
+There's no release yet, which means you need to clone the git repo and then use `composer update`.

 ## How to use

 Congratulations, you made it past the pseudolegal boilerplate!
 Sorry if that freaked you out.

-Examples below use Drush, but you can of course use any CiviCRM API interface you prefer.
+Examples below use [`cv`](https://github.com/civicrm/cv), but you can of course use any CiviCRM API interface you prefer: `drush`, `wp-cli`, `civicrm/api/explorer` ...

 ### Bulk anonymization

 This command will anonymize the entire database, based on default settings.

-    cv api database.anonymize
+    cv api Database.anonymize

 This command will print all the SQL queries that *would* run, but it won't run them.
 If you like, you can pipe this output to `mysql` or redirect it to a file for running later.

-    cv api database.anonymize --out=none dry-run=1
+    cv api Database.anonymize --out=none dry-run=1

 ### Piecemeal anonymization